maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 Later versions of Dartmouth BASIC introduced a series of matrix related statements and functions that operate on entire arrays with a single operation.
 These operations can also be implemented using FOR/NEXT loops, but using a single instruction leads to higher performance and more clearly indicates the actual intent of the program.
 The downside is that only a few dialects supported these commands, mostly on mainframes, so using them also leads to portability issues.

 The basic idea is that the common statements `PRINT`, `INPUT` and `READ` now have matrix-related versions, `MAT PRINT`, `MAT INPUT` and `MAT READ`.
-When called, these versions loop over the array and perform the statement on all of the elements within it.
+When called, these versions loop over the array and perform the statement on all of the slots within it.
 So, for instance, `MAT PRINT A` will print out the entire array instead of having to use a FOR loop to print each slot separately.
-In addition to these statements, there are also a number of matrix operators and functions.
+There are also a number of matrix operators and functions.
 For instance, one can use the assignment statement `MAT A=ZER` to set all the slots in a matrix to 0.
 All of these instructions begin with the statement keyword `MAT`.

 The system allows the dimensions of the array to be specified to limit the slots that a function will operate on.
 In the following documentation, we will refer to this as a *subarray*.
 For instance, if a program starts with `DIM A(10,10)`, then `MAT A=ZER` will assign 0 to all of the slots in A, 10 by 10, whereas `MAT A=ZER(5,5)` will change the values only in the subarray of 1..5 in the rows and columns, leaving the other values, in 6..10, unchanged.
 This works as long as the largest slot number, M times N, is less than the total number of slots original dimensioned.
 For instance, it is acceptable to call `MAT A=DET(15,1)`, despite A being DIMmed (10,10).
-This is very much at odds with normal BASIC behavior, where a reference to `A(15,1)` would cause a runtime error, `?BAD SUBSCRIPT` in Commodore BASIC for instance.
+This is very much at odds with normal BASIC behavior, where a reference to `A(15,1)` would cause a runtime error, `?BAD SUBSCRIPT`.

-IBM's BASIC for the 5100 generally allowed these limits to be placed on either side of the equals sign, such that `MAT A(5,5)=ZER` would have the same result as `MAT A=ZER(5,5)`.
+IBM's BASIC for the 5100 allowed the subarray limits to be placed on either side of the equals sign, such that `MAT A(5,5)=ZER` would have the same result as `MAT A=ZER(5,5)`.
+This allows a subarray to be used even on operations where it would normally not be allowed.
+For instance, when adding two matrixes, the two inputs have to be the same size and subarrays cannot be defined on them.
+The IBM syntax allows the result to be resized after calculation, so one might `MAT A(3,3)=B+C` to make a 3 by 3 matrix from two 5 by 5 matrixes.

 RetroBASIC records these changes in dimensions, which it needs to do to properly support any following matrix operations.
-For instance, after `MAT A=ZER(5,5)`, a `MAT PRINT A` needs to know it has to print a 5 by 5 array.
+For instance, after `MAT A=ZER(5,5)`, a `MAT PRINT A` needs to know it has to print a 5 by 5 array, not the original 10 by 10.
 These bounds are also used in non-matrix operations, so after redimensioning a reference to `A(7,2)` will now fail with `?BAD SUBSCRIPT`.

 One "gotcha" to be aware of is that items in the slots at the zero indexes are ignored.
 So in a vector, the first slot is ignored, while in a matrix, all of the slots in the zero column and row are ignored.
 This may lead to unexpected results if data has been inserted in these slots using other statements and then manipulated with the matrix commands, which may cause that data to be cleared out, or alternately, data in those slots to appear in non-zero slots.
-For instance, in the original 10 by 10 dimension version of `A`, slot 10 holds the value for (1,0), if a value was placed in this slot and the array redimensioned to 5 by 5, that value is now in slot (2, 4), and will now be used in subsequent matrix operations.
+For instance, in the original 10 by 10 dimension version of `A`, slot 10 holds the value for index (1,0), if a value was placed in this slot and the array redimensioned to 5 by 5, that value is now in slot (2, 4), and will now be used in subsequent matrix operations.
 For this reason, BASIC code should be careful to ensure the slots in the zero indexes are never assigned values.

 Another issue to be aware of is that the matrix functions can only be used one at a time, in contrast to normal math expressions.
-For instance, one can `LET A=B+C-D`.
-Because of the limited memory of the machines of the era, there is no room to store the values of intermediate steps, so one can `MAT A=B+C`, but not `MAT A=B+C-D`.
+For instance, one can `LET A=B+C-D`, but it is not possible to `MAT A=B+C-D`.
+This is due to the limited memory of the machines of the era, there is no room to store the values of intermediate steps like the `B+C`.
 Although a lack of memory is no longer an issue on modern machines, RetroBASIC follows this rule in keeping with its goal for remaining compatible where possible.

 Dartmouth BASIC also does not allow the same matrix to appear on both sides of most operations, for instance one cannot `MAT A=TRN(A)`.
 This was legal in other variants and is supported in RetroBASIC for that reason.